Brayers with black handles: Takach Hand Brayers

 Roller Materials

-used to make the roller.
-As an added bonus, nitrile rubber does not deform or flatten
+Today, Nitrile rubber, a synthetic material that is tough and durable, is most often used to make the roller.
+As an added bonus, nitrile rubber does not deform or flatten out with normal use.

 Cleaning Nitrile Brayers

 Pay special attention to the ends of the roller, since ink likes to build up there.
 Wipe any ink off the metal frame and handle.
-Store them away from heat or sunlight so they will not dry out.
-With care, your brayers will give you good service for many years.
+Take your time and make sure the roller is completely clean before you put it away.
+Clean brayers stay flexible, work better and last much longer.